hexagontk/hexagon/hexagon_site/pages/gradle.md

 ## Site

+To generate the site execute: `gw site` and to test it run: `gw serve`

+The site will be served at: [http://localhost:8888](http://localhost:8888).
+You can change the port defining the `sitePort` variable inside `gradle.properties`

 Adds support for site generation (with API documentation and reports).

 To apply this script, you need to add the JBake plugin manually at the top of your build script